kestra-io/docs/content/docs/09.administrator-guide/backup-and-restore.md

 ### Metadata restore

-To restore Kestra instance metadata you can use the following command with the URI provided by the backup command:
+To restore Kestra instance using a metadata backup, you can use the following command with the internal storage URI provided by the backup command:

 ```shell
 kestra backups restore kestra:///backups/full/backup-20240917163312.kestra